Last Updated on: 10th June 2023, 10:41 am

-Parrots can experience allergies, and something your bird has eaten may have caused its throat to swell, making it harder to breathe.
+Parrots can experience allergies, and something a bird has eaten or inhaled may have caused its throat to swell, making it significantly harder to breathe.

-If the parrot is wheezing, panting, and experiencing discharge from the eyes and nares, it likely has a respiratory infection.
-Most parrots will recover fully following treatment.
+If a parrot is wheezing, gasping, panting, and experiencing discharge from the eyes and nares, it likely has a respiratory infection.
+Most parrots will recover fully after vet-prescribed treatment.

-You’ll need to answer questions about the parrot’s lifestyle, recent behavior, and diet.
-Hypovitaminosis A, a Vitamin A deficiency, could be blamed for infection, especially if fed an all-seed diet.
+You must answer questions about the parrot’s lifestyle, recent behavior, and diet.
+For example, hypovitaminosis A could be responsible, especially if fed an all-seed diet.

-Vitamin A encourages the growth of skin cells surrounding the respiratory tract, known as the epithelium.
-If the parrot doesn’t have an effective epithelium, bacteria and fungi can impact its breathing.
+Vitamin A encourages the growth of skin cells around the respiratory tract, called the epithelium.
+If the parrot doesn’t have an effective epithelium, bacteria, and fungi can impact its breathing.

-If the parrot’s diet isn’t to blame, it’s likely caught the infection from a conspecific or through its living conditions.
-A vet will be prescribed antibiotics or anti-fungal medications.
+If the parrot’s diet isn’t responsible, it may have got the illness from a conspecific or its living conditions.

-This could have been due to ingesting poisonous food, dermal exposure to toxins such as heavy metals in paint, or inhaling harmful chemicals.
+Sometimes panting and labored breathing is due to toxins.
+This could have been due to toxic food, dermal exposure to toxins like heavy metals in paint, or inhaling dangerous chemicals.

-Panting is just one of the potential warning signs of toxicity.
-If these behaviors or symptoms accompany the heavy breathing, seek veterinary assistance:
+If these behaviors or symptoms accompany heavy breathing, seek medical assistance: